 In Years 7-10, elected representatives are made up of a male and a female from each of the core groups from that year level.
 (Year 7 representatives are elected in Semester 2 to allow students to get to know each other.).

-In Year 11 there are 12 leaders elected, six females and six males from across the cohort along with 12 Peer Helpers.
+In Year 11 there are 12 leaders elected from across the cohort along with 16 Peer Helpers.

-In Year 12, there are 21 elected leaders, with a male and female School Captain, a male and female Convenor for each of our five Houses, and nine Convenors who look after the following portfolios: Academic Co-curricular, Cultural, Faith and Mission, Health and Environment, Indigenous Relations, Public Relations, Social, Social Awareness and Sports.
-These Committees reflect the different aspects of our school and wider community that are so important to be involved in as dynamic citizens of our modern world.
+In Year 12, there are 20 elected leaders, with a male and female School Captain, a male and female Convenor for each of our five Houses, and eight Convenors who represent the Prayer; Study; Community and Service pillars.

 All students are called upon to lead in a number of ways throughout their time at Siena.
 Every Year 12 student receives a badge as Senior Leader at the start of the year and there is a high level of expectation and support to assist them to live out this role.
 Students are encouraged to take a leadership role both within class and in the myriad of activities that they can be involved in of a cultural, religious sporting and community nature.